 I saw a peregrine falcon patrolling the cliffs.
 I watched great, dark, heavy showers move across the milky sea, devouring the light.
 I saw far off boats near Portland Bill, highlighted by sun rays and raindrops.
 I admired the effortlessness of the gulls above me and I laughed as the wind knocked me about, even when I sought respite behind the tall navigation beacon on Chaldon Hill.

 By the time I had walked back to Bat’s Head my opinion of Durdle Door had changed.
 A year ago I had been determined not to visit because it already has thousands of other people coming to see it every year.
-But my walk had reminded me why they come.
-There is more to Durdle Door than just an archway.
-What surrounds it is a coastline like no other and, if you’re prepared to put in some effort, you will be rewarded with some of the best views in Dorset.
+But my walk had reminded me that there is more to Durdle Door than a natural archway.
+What surrounds it is a dramatic coastline and, if you’re prepared to put in some effort, you can be rewarded with some of the best views in Dorset.